IsakLundstrom/M7011E_Project/README.md

 #### Prerequisites

 - A Gmail accont for sending emails with a application password
-- A Google Cloud OAuth 2.0 Client (that allows http://localhost, http://localhost:3000 and http://localhost:8080)
+- A Google Cloud OAuth 2.0 Client (that allows http://localhost, http://localhost:3000 and http://localhost:8080 to authorized javascript origins and authorized redirect URIs)

 #### MySQL